-We can’t hide from the facts that money can be a contested subject in a relationship.
+We can’t hide from the fact that money can be a contested subject in a relationship.
 According to Relationships Australia, money is the number one cause of divorce in Australia.

 I remember back to the days just before I got married (20 years ago!!), and the minister of the church took on this role of asking us if we had discussed matters of money together before marriage.
-The minister certainly didn’t ask us about our aspirations as a couple, and what we wanted to achieve in the future or discuss how we could go about navigating what was important about money to each of us.
+The minister certainly didn’t ask us about our aspirations as a couple, what we wanted to achieve in the future or discuss how we could navigate what was important about money to each of us.